yongddeng/yongddeng.github.io/_posts/2022-01-02-random-variable.md

 # Random Variable
 ---
-A random variable $X$ maps an event onto a measurable space where its distribution function lies.
-In fact, drawing a number of samples $X_1, X_2, \dots, X_n$ accumulates elements of randomness since each value of sample is indeterminate until an excution of experiment.
-Hence we use the letter $X$ and distinguish itself from an ordinary algebraic variable $x$ that is often assigned to a constant number.
+A random variable $X$ maps an event onto another measurable space where its distribution function lies, and the letter $X$ distinguishes itself from an ordinary algebraic variable $x$ that is often assigned to a constant.
+Note that, drawing samples $X_1, X_2, \dots, X_n$ accumulates elements of randomness since each value of sample is indeterminate until an excution of experiment.

 ## I